 Event Viewer is a Windows service that allows software and Windows to log actions whenever they execute anything.
-There are all kinds of logs, but if you see it missing, then this post will help you figure out when Event Viewer logs go missing in Windows 10.
+There are all kinds of logs, but if you see them missing, then this post will help you figure out when Event Viewer logs go missing in Windows 11/10.
 You will need admin privileges to troubleshoot this problem.

 - Restart Windows Event Log